Fahani/webrobocomp.github.io/page7.md

 ## Design changes, learning resources, and overall learning experiences:

-In the next blog Iíll add the different sources I used to design and implement the above tasks and the things I learnt in this process.
+In the next blog I‚Äôll add the different sources I used to design and implement the above tasks and the things I learnt in this process.

 * * *